Developer: SIE Santa Monica Publisher: SIE Exclusive? Yes

-While it’s not everyone owing to how “unconventional” it is, Nier Automata is a wild, seriously imaginative ride for those who are willing to have their expectations subverted.
+While it’s not for everyone owing to how “unconventional” it is, Nier Automata is a wild, seriously imaginative ride for those who are willing to have their expectations subverted.
 You won’t play anything else quite like Nier: Automata.

 With many different endings and gameplay mechanics that barely settle for more than a second, Nier: Automata tries many different things and nails almost every single one.
-Which other games change perspective seemingly just because they can?
+Which other games change perspectives seemingly just because they can?

 “I encourage you to try Nier: Automata.
 It’s unique and quirky, dark and exciting.
 It’s a challenge but not one so hard to put you off trying one last time.”

 Developer: P-Studio Publisher: Atlus Exclusive?
 No (also on PS3)

 Hey, you like going outside, talking to real people?
 Too bad: here comes Persona 5 to engulf your entire person.
 You belong to it now.